-A majority of taxpayers participate in recreational activities that may generate losses or gains that result in notable tax implications.
-Hence, differentiating between hobbies and business is important for tax purposes and reporting, seeing as different activities and expenses are treated differently in terms of taxation.
+Many taxpayers participate in recreational activities or hobbies that generate losses.
+If however the activity is undertaken to generate a profit it could be considered a business and net loss would be deductible against other income.
+Therefore, differentiating between a hobby and a business is important for tax purposes and reporting, seeing as different activities and expenses are treated differently in terms of taxation.

-- The phrase “hobby loss” is a definition in accounting and tax that defines a particular type of loss or expense.
-This is done for taxation processes and procedures.
+The phrase “hobby loss” is a term used in accounting and tax that defines a particular type of loss or expense that is not deductible against other unrelated income.

-- The Internal Revenue Service (IRS) defines a hobby loss as an expense associated with a recreational activity, provided that the said activity generates revenue of sorts.
+The Internal Revenue Service (IRS) defines a hobby loss as an expense associated with a recreational activity you undertake for pleasure and not for profit, provided that the said activity generates some revenue.

-- Per the IRS definition, claims of losses are to be made in conjunction with the actual reported income generated by the recreational activity and not beyond that.
+Per the IRS definition, losses or expenses are deductible up to the amount of actual reported income generated by the recreational activity and not beyond that.

 The IRS and Hobby Loss